-Traditional CMS such as Wordpress or Drupal are monolithic systems that include the backend UI, plugins, front-end templates, CSS, a web server and database.
-They tend to be slower, heavier and require a lot of custom development to become responsive to various display devices.
+Traditional CMS such as WordPress or Drupal are monolithic systems that include the backend UI, plugins, front-end templates, CSS, a web server, and a database.
+They tend to be slower, heavier, and require a lot of custom development to become responsive to various display devices.
 In recent years, traditional CMSs have evolved to overcome these challenges and are often calling themselves Headless although most of them are in fact Decoupled.

 If you want to learn more about Headless CMS, have a look at this extensive guide.